NeuroJSON/jsnirf/JSNIRF_specification.md

 - **Abstract**:

-> JSNIRF is a portable format for storage, interchange and processing data generated from functional near-infrared spectroscopy data - an emerging neuroimaging technique.
+> JSNIRF is a portable format for storage, interchange and processing data generated from functional near-infrared spectroscopy - an emerging neuroimaging technique.
 Built upon the JData and SNIRF specifications, a JSNIRF file has both a text-based interface using the JavaScript Object Notation (JSON) [RFC4627] format and a binary interface using